 Area for Improvement 1: One participant, when confronted with having to use a different callsign, was stymied by obtaining MPS and gateway information over the radio.
+Team 2 was uanble to get WINLINK functioning.

 Analysis: Most teams did well at this.
 Review of how to accomplish over radio in a disaster theater far from familiar gateways may be indicated.
+With recent upgrades in WINLINK EXPRESS software, a new set of MPS stations and Gateways can be obtained over radio and a new propagation table very quickly created

-Objective: Connecting to winlink gateways
+Objective: Connecting to winlink gateways (S)